Can You Interview for a Job While on FMLA

 One Practical Checklist (Use This Before Saying Yes to an Interview)

-- Assess format: Request a remote option if travel or long physical presence is a concern.
+• Assess interview format: Request a remote option if travel or long physical presence is a concern.

-- Protect benefits: Check with HR about implications for health coverage and final pay cycles if you plan to accept an offer.
+• Protect benefits: Check with current employer HR about implications for health coverage and final pay cycles (if you accept an offer).

-(That checklist is intended as a practical mnemonic to reduce risk and keep your process disciplined.)
+Use this checklist as a practical mnemonic to reduce risk and keep your process disciplined.

 Managing Offers and Offers That Require Immediate Start